 This article explains how to create a simple message filter that moves an incoming email to a specific directory.
 The following example shows how to filter emails sent from an Apple Mail application.

 This example only moves email.
 It does NOT teach the filters to learn what is and is not spam.
 To teach the filter to learn what is spam, you must log in to Webmail and manually tag the message.

 This example shows how to filter mail sent by the Apple Mail application.
 When an email is sent by this application, the headers will show the following line:

 The instructions below catch any messages with the same header line and move them into a specific folder.

 Creating the custom filter

-- If you have not added filters yet, click the Add New Filter button.
+- Click the Add New Filter button.

-- Choose the radio button 'Move it to folder:'.
+- Choose the radio button Move it to folder:.

 What to expect